leggedrobotics/qpmad/README.md

 =========
 - Double sided inequality constraints: `lb <= A*x <= ub`.
 Such constraints
-  can be handled in a more efficient way than `lb <= A*x` commonly used in other implementations of the algorithm. `A` can be sparse.
+  can be handled in a more efficient way than `lb <= A*x` commonly used in other implementations of the algorithm.

 - Simple bounds: `lb <= x <= ub`.